bobbydilley/rideboard-emulator/code_recreations/struct.md

 The LGJCbord struct memory layout:
+      000: Status of thing.
+0 means none, 1 means its there, 2 means something about updating
       005: serial port object
       008: set to value 28 on init
       009: set to value 32 on init